Madak1/2DPASS-MOS/README.md

 ```shell script
 python main.py --config config/2DPASS-semantickitti-mos.yaml --gpu 0 --test --submit_to_server --num_vote 12 --checkpoint <checkpoint path> --frame_num 2 --sparse_odd
 ```
-To evaluat the result, need to run in odd and even mode, then the 2 prediction need to merge together.
+To evaluat the result, it needs to run in odd and even modes, and then the 2 predictions need to merge together.
 This repo contains an example version of a merge method.

+This repo also contain a matlab script, which can add additional semantic segmentation information to the predictions.

 ## Results